dsecuredcom/dynamic-file-searcher/Readme.md

 This flag is used to determine how many sub-subdomains to use for path generation.
 For example, if `-host-depth` is set to 2, the tool will generate paths based on `housetodo.some-word`.
 If `-host-depth` is set to 1, the tool will generate paths based on `housetodo` only.

+### max-generated-words

+Hosts with long subdomain chains can explode the number of generated words.
+Use `-max-generated-words` to keep only the first _n_ generated words per host (set `0` to disable the cap).
+This is helpful when you want to constrain large target lists while still benefiting from automatic word extraction.

 ### dont-generate-paths